epcosta17/hackathon/backend/INTEGRATION_COMPLETE.md

 - Audio upload and processing flow works end-to-end

 ### 🔄 Optional Next Step:
-- Install WhisperX for real transcription (challenging on Windows)
+- Install WhisperX for real transcription (works well on macOS)
-- **Recommended:** Use WSL or Linux for WhisperX
+- **Recommended:** Direct installation on macOS with Homebrew
 - **Alternative:** Keep using mock data for development

 ## How to Use